Tips for the Campus Community

 Call for a security escort:

-Giddy-Up offers free rides on campus from 7 p.m. to 3 a.m. during the fall and
+Giddy-Up offers free rides on campus from 7 p.m. to 3 a.m. when classes are in session during the fall and

 spring terms; 214-768-1111.

-SMU Rides provides service with an SMU ID; the cost of the ride is charged to
+SMU Rides provides rides on and off campus with an SMU ID; a student must provide his or her SMU ID, and the full cost of the ride will be charged to the student’s SMU account; 214-768-7433 (RIDE).

 Be aware of the location of blue-light phones across campus.
 They